Vongfong weakens, downgraded to tropical storm after hitting Okinawa

 Some of the injuries were caused by strong winds.
 On Sunday, wind-speeds weakened significantly on Saturday’s peak of 234 kilometers an hour (146 mph), which had made Vongfong into a “super typhoon”.

-Early on Sunday, parts of Okinawa received more than six centimeters of rain within an hour while some parts of western areas of Japan’s four main islands were forecast to receive total rainfall of over 50 centimeters, with the rain intensifying as the storm makes landfall on Monday in Kyushu.
+Early on Sunday, parts of Okinawa received more than six centimetres of rain within an hour while some parts of western areas of Japan’s four main islands were forecast to receive total rainfall of over 50 centimetres, with the rain intensifying as the storm makes landfall on Monday in Kyushu.

 The storm is then expected to cut across the biggest of Japan’s islands, Honshu, causing heavy rain in Tokyo, before exiting from the north coast, Japan’s Meteorological Agency said.